rubikan/daily-dilbert/README.md

 # daily-dilbert

-Small script to scrape the latest dilbert comic and send it via email
+Small script to scrape the latest dilbert comic and send it via email or post it to a discord webhook

 ## Installation